 Jazz One Ensemble: Monday evenings from 7 – 9 pm

 Jazz Two Ensemble: Tuesday evenings from 7 – 9 pm

 Concert and wind ensemble members must attend and will be graded.
 Check the IVC calendar for game times and dates

 MR. C’s COMMENTS

 Please look at the schedule on our web site, www.ivcbands.com.
-This season is crammed with great experiences for all of us.
+This winter season is crammed with great experiences for all of us.
 We look forward to seeing you at these future events and thank you for your continued support.
 Let’s make some great memories!

 Amazon will donate 0.5% of the price of your eligible AmazonSmile purchases to

 Kroger Community Rewards